-This Student Handbook is subject to review and change from time to time.
-The Handbook is continuously revised and updated as necessary and policies may change in the course of any given academic year.
+This Student Handbook is subject to review and change from time to time, and policies may be revised in the course of any given academic year.
 We therefore suggest that you check this Handbook to confirm policies and requirements in effect at any given time.
-No provision of this Handbook should be construed as creating any contractual obligation.
-Handbook updates are typically done twice an academic year.
+This Handbook is not intended and should not be construed to constitute a contract.